AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    sleep 600
  done

- # reads a file passed line by line,
+ # with the help of 'read var' passes file line by line,
- # IFS= variable before read command to prevent leading/trailing whitespace from being trimmed
+ # IFS= variable before read command to prevent leading/trailing
- input=/path/to/txt/file
+ # whitespace from being trimmed
+ input='/path/to/txt/file'
  while IFS= read -r line; do
   echo $line
  done < "$input"

- # reading file fieldwise
+ # reading file fieldwise, IFS= is a delimiter, note quoting with \
- file="/etc/passwd"
+ file='/path/to/file.csv'
- while IFS=: read -r f1 f2 f3 f4 f5 f6 f7; do
+ while IFS=\; read -r f1 f2 f3 f4; do
-   printf 'Username: %s, Shell: %s, Home Dir: %s\n' "$f1" "$f7" "$f6"
+   printf 'Field1: %s, Field2: %s, Field4: %s\n' "$f1" "$f2" "$f4"
- done <"$file"
+ done < "$file"

- # reading command output, this will be run in a subshell, and thus all variables used
- # inside the loop will die when loop is over
- file -b * | while read line; do do something with the lines done

- # to avoid above situation, one can use process substitution
+ # process substitution
- while read line; do
+ while IFS= read -r line; do
-   do something with the lines
+   # do something with the lines
  done < <(file -b *)
+ # instead, one can mistakenly try 'file -b * | while read line; do ... done'
+ # with pipe, 'while' body will be run in a subshell, and thus all variables
+ # used inside the loop will die when loop is over

 All the things mentioned above for *for* loop applicable to ``while`` / ``until`` loops.